workspace-utils

 workspace-utils automatically detects your package manager:

-The detected package manager is used for all script execution (e.g., bun run test
+The detected package manager is used for all script execution (e.g., bun run test, pnpm run test, npm run test).

 Error Handling